What Is a Manulife One Mortgage?

 The savings come from three very practical factors:

-Use of excess cash flow, which automatically reduces debt over time
+applying excess cash flow to debt automatically over time

-In other words, the numbers can look impressive, but they’re driven by basic math and efficiency, not risk or leverage.
+The results can look impressive, but they come from basic math and efficiency, not risk or leverage.

 What About the Monthly Fee?